alchemyplatform/alchemy-web3/README.md

 npm install @alch/alchemy-web3
 ```

-### In the browser with a CDN:
+### With a CDN in the browser

-Add the following script tag to your page:
+Alternatively, add the following script tag to your page:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@alch/alchemy-web3@latest/dist/alchemyWeb3.min.js"></script>